Ekkehard-Schulze/precision-temperature-logger/README.md

 - The user can specify the logging interval in settings.txt on the SD card.

-- A custom printed circuit board integrates a 18650 lithium-ion battery, an accurate DS3231 clock, the 'Adafruit Feather 32u4 Adalogger #2795' and up to two on-board TMP117A sensors for environmental temperature monitoring in incubators or lab rooms.
+- A custom printed circuit board integrates an 18650 lithium-ion battery, an accurate DS3231 clock, the 'Adafruit Feather 32u4 Adalogger #2795' and up to two on-board TMP117A sensors for environmental temperature monitoring in incubators or lab rooms.